foxriver76/ioBroker.docs/docs/de/adapterref/iobroker.loxone/README.md

 TR: -   `close` (wo) closes all gates
 TR: -   `stop` (wo) stops all gate motors

+TR: ### Hourcounter
+TR: Provided by

+TR: -   `total` (ro) total number of seconds the counter has been active so far
+TR: -   `remaining` (ro) how many seconds left until the next maintenance is required
+TR: -   `lastActivation` (ro) the timestamp when the counter was activated the last time
+TR: -   `overdue` (ro) `false` if not overdue, otherwise maintenance is required
+TR: -   `maintenanceInterval` (ro) seconds until the next maintenance
+TR: -   `active` (ro) whether or not the counter is currently active
+TR: -   `overdueSince` (ro) seconds since the maintainanceInterval was exceeded
+TR: -   `reset` (wo) will cause a reset of the following values
+TR:     -   remaining to maintenanceInterval
+TR:     -   overdue to 0
+TR:     -   overdueSince to 0
+TR: -   `resetAll` (wo) like `reset`, but also sets
+TR:     -   total to 0
+TR:     -   lastActivation to 0

+TR: ### InfoOnlyAnalog
+TR: Provided by virtual states as well as the Loxone Touch switch.

+TR: -   `value` (ro) the state value (number) of the control
+TR: -   `value-formatted` (ro) if configured, the formatted value of the state (using the "Unit" format from Loxone Config)

 TR: ### InfoOnlyDigital
 TR: Provided by virtual states as well as the Loxone Touch switch.